Shell Voicings Jazz Guitar: The 11-Step Practice That Connects Voicings, Voice Leading, and Melody

 Are your jazz chords sounding heavy and amateurish?
 You might be falling into the "Root Note Trap."
 Discover why leaving the low notes to the bassist and focusing on the structural power of 3rds and 7ths is the secret to a professional, breathing jazz sound.

-Django LiNe vs. Wes Line: Understanding the Difference
+Django Line vs. Wes Line: Understanding the Difference

 Ed asks if the Django Line and Wes Line are interchangeable.
 The answer lies in voice leading and understanding tonic vs. non-tonic function.